-Family Health Ministries’ Safe Motherhood program aims to decrease maternal and infant mortality.
+Family Health Ministries’ Maternal Child Health program aims to decrease maternal and infant mortality.
 We are working with Haitian partners to figure out the best interventions to save moms and their babies.

 - Research from the World Health Organization shows that Haiti has one of highest rates for maternal and infant mortality in the Western hemisphere.